elixirlearners/pots/README.md

 ## Tasks

 `mix pot.new`
-> This task will generate a Dockerfile to be
+> This task will generate a Dockerfile to be used by Pots.
+This
+> is just a regular Dockerfile so you don't have to run it
+> specifically using Pots.

 `mix pot.build`
 > This will build the Dockerfile generated from `mix pot.new`.
 If